UCLA Tanigawa Lab (est. 2025) is recruiting!

 Prospective PhD students

 The Tanigawa Lab has funded PhD opportunities and can accept students through the Bioengineering Department.
 Please check the eligibility and requirements for the Graduate Program in Bioengineering and apply accordingly.
+Our research area (fields of study) is Biomedical Data Sciences (BDS).
+The application deadline is December 1, 2025.
 I strongly encourage you to reach out to me before the application deadline to discuss your motivation, interests, and qualifications.

-For your graduate training, I will provide necessary mentorship, support, and resources to ensure your professional success.
+For your graduate training, I will provide the necessary mentorship, support, and resources to ensure your professional success.
+You may use weekly meetings with the PI to address any questions you may have and peer support via lab meetings, Slack, and social gatherings.
+As you move forward, the PI will provide presentation and professional networking opportunities (e.g., conferences).
 At the same time, I expect students to take the initiative and ownership of their graduate education.
 I recommend "How to Get a PhD" by Phillips and Johnson as a general resource that guides you through the process.

 PhD students at UCLA